SleipnirGroup/Choreo/docs/choreolib/auto-factory.md

 ## AutoBindings

-The `AutoBindings` is used to bind event markers in trajectories made by the `AutoFactory` to commands.
+`AutoBindings` is used to bind event markers in trajectories made by the `AutoFactory` to commands.
 This is useful if you have simpler actions that you want to trigger at specific points in a trajectory without much thought from the user code side.